tomdixonn/Project3/README.md

 define('DB_PASSWORD', 'password_here');
 define('DB_USER', 'username_here');
 ```
-- Using these creds we were able to access the mysql database
+- Using these creds we were able to access the mysql database.
 ```
 michael@target1:~$ mysql -u root -p
 Enter password: